wiktrek/file-explorer/readme.md

 - When searching explorer can crash
 - When view isn't default searching breaks almost everything
 - cursor value doesn't change while searching which can cause crashes
+- when previewing files contents of files merge in the preview